 Why ask this survey question?

-One of the best ways to grow your congregation is by word of mouth.
-Use your valuable existing members to introduce new members to the community.
+One of the most effective ways to grow your congregation is through word of mouth.
+Ensure your existing members are satisfied enough to introduce new members to the community.

 Why ask this survey question?

-This question is a good way to understand how members feel about your church’s outreach programs and commitment to them.
-Be sure your priorities match your members’ priorities.
+Your church outreach feedback will help you understand how members feel about your church’s outreach programs and commitment to them.
+Ensure that your priorities align with your members'.

 Why ask this survey question?

-This church survey question helps you understand the demographics of your current congregation and where you can focus your efforts going forward.
+This church survey question helps you understand the demographics of your current congregation so you can focus your efforts as you advance.

 Why ask this survey question?